Pirussa/lei-22-s2-1da-g02/docs/SprintD/US015/US008_RecordAdministrationOfAVaccine.md

 ### 1.4.
 Found out Dependencies

-There is a dependency with US006, as it is required to have the necessary information that that US provides in order to create a file with the vaccination statistics.
+There is a dependency with US008, as it is required to have the necessary information that that US provides in order to create a file with the vaccination statistics.

 ### 1.5 Input and Output Data

+**Input Data:**

+* Typed data:
+    - The name of the file intended to export the vaccination statistics.

+* Selected data:
+    - The time interval.
+    - Between the options of checking or exporting the vaccination statistics.

 **Output Data:**